 Video 3: Fluorescence Intensity Quantification of Transfected HeLa Cells Using ImageJ

-Demonstrator:
+Demonstrator: Mohammad Fazli

 Protocol

 To measure the fluorescence intensity of the transfected HeLa cells in Image-J software [1], click File and select Open.
-In the dialog box, select the imaging files for the experiment and click Open [2].
-Once the Bio-formats Import Options window appears, select Split Channels and click Open [3].
+In the dialog box, select the imaging files for the experiment and click OK [2].
+Once the Bio-formats Import Options window appears, select Split Channels and click OK [3].

 WIDE: Talent looking at the computer and clicks using the mouse.